mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 sorting office for mail, providing encryption, security scanning and so on, before designating which cargo of messages is assigned to which vessel.
-Scout xBoats generally stick to fixed routes in order to optimise the time for message despatch and delivery, but sometimes will undertake bespoke messaging missions that are off the beaten track or require special attention.
+Scout xBoats generally stick to fixed routes in order to optimize the time for message despatch and delivery, but sometimes will undertake bespoke messaging missions that are off the beaten track or require special attention.
 In these cases, retired Scouts are often recalled and used to minimise disruption to the